Similarities in the Initiation of Upward Positive and Downward Negative Lightning Flashes

 \subsubsection{Category B vs. Narrow PB Pulses}

 Since all observed E-field pulses are necessarily generated by an acceleration of charge, the lack of any corresponding current pulses measured at the tower base in Category B electric field pulses suggests that they are due to electrical activity disconnected from the stepping of the upward negative leader responsible for the generation of Category A pulses.
 Analysis of the HSC frames available for Flash \#8 supports this interpretation.
 Figure~\ref{fig:CatBpulses} shows that the late stage Category B pulses starting at about 13.23 ms are generated by the stepping of a downward-connecting recoil leader prior to the main pulse.
-(See \cite{oregelchaumont_underlying_2025} for further discussion of how the Main Pulse of this Type 1 UPF (therein called UP2) appears to be triggered by the downward-stepping recoil leader connecting to the main current-carrying channel).\footnote{Note that Type 2 UPF Category B pulses are likely generated by a similar process that \textit{doesn't} connect to the main channel (or at least not in the same way).} This is consistent with the observed domination of Category B and Narrow PB pulses at later times, when recoil/downward-connecting leaders become more common.
+(See \cite{oregelchaumont_underlying_2025} for further discussion of how the Type-1 Main Pulse of this particular UPF appears to be triggered by the downward-stepping recoil leader connecting to the main current-carrying channel.)\footnote{Note that Type 2 UPF Category B pulses are likely generated by a similar process that \textit{doesn't} connect to the main channel (or at least not in the same way).} To the best of our knowledge, this is the clearest optical-electrical confirmation of a connection between the two phenomena to date, and is consistent with the observed domination of Category B and Narrow PB pulses at later times, when recoil/downward-connecting leaders become more common.

 In addition to their resembling Category B pulses in duration and timing during the flash (late in leader development, preceding large current pulses), the aforementioned association of Narrow PBPs with the stepping of a downward negative leader approaching the ground in a downward negative flash is physically analogous to the stepping of the downward-connecting recoil leader in UPF \#8, especially considering the altitude at which both phenomena occur.
 In short, given (i) the similarities between Category B and narrow PB pulses, and (ii) the Category B association with recoil leader connection, it is reasonable to conclude that Narrow PBPs could also be generated by a recoil leader in a downward CG flash.